Physically-Motivated Guiding States for Local Hamiltonians: Introduction

 \section{Introduction}

-A fundamental result in Quantum Complexity Theory is the intractability of computing the ground state energy of an arbitrary local Hamiltonian~\cite{KSV02}.
-This challenge persists even for physically-motivated Hamiltonians, such as those relevant to Quantum Chemistry~\cite{SV09,PM18,OIWF21}.
+A result of quantum complexity theory is the intractability of computing the ground-state energy of an arbitrary local Hamiltonian~\cite{kitaev2002classical}.
+This complexity persists even for physically-motivated Hamiltonians, such as those relevant to quantum chemistry~\cite{schuch2009computational,cubitt2018universal,ogorman2021electronic}.
 Under the widely believed assumption that $\cl{BQP} \neq \cl{QMA}$, no efficient quantum algorithm is expected to solve this problem without additional information.
+To address this challenge, the problem \sc{Guided Local Hamiltonian} was introduced~\cite{richter2007two,gharibian2023dequantizing,cade2023improved}, where the input includes a classical description of a \emph{guiding state} that has non-trivial overlap with the ground state.
+The computational problem is to estimate the ground-state energy of a local Hamiltonian, given access to this guiding state.

-Trial states to guide ground state energy searches are often constructed using classical heuristic algorithms.
-Methods like density functional theory (DFT)~\cite{Tsuneda14,BVMTRMB20}, density matrix renormalisation group (DMRG)~\cite{White92}, and Hartree-Fock~\cite{AABB+20} leverage structural approximations such as mean-field ansatze or interaction strength bounds, with the aim of narrowing the search space.
-Additional methods have used active space truncations based, on physical intuition, to reduce the computational overhead~\cite{CCF+24}.
-Yet, selecting optimal bases with which to perform these pre-computations is generally \clw{QMA}{hard}~\cite{OIWF21}, underscoring the challenge of circumventing worst-case complexity bounds.
+Trial states to guide ground-state energy searches are often constructed using classical heuristic algorithms.
+To narrow the search space, methods like density functional theory (DFT)~\cite{tsuneda2014density,bogojeski2020quantum}, density matrix renormalisation group (DMRG)~\cite{white1992density}, and Hartree-Fock~\cite{arute2020hartree} leverage structural approximations such as mean-field ansatze or interaction strength bounds.
+Additional methods have used active space truncations, based on physical intuition, to reduce the computational overhead~\cite{clinton2024towards}.
+Yet, selecting optimal bases with which to perform these pre-computations is generally \clw{QMA}{hard}~\cite{ogorman2021electronic}, underscoring the challenge of circumventing worst-case complexity bounds.